 Sales Enablement

-Even Dead Fish Float
+Sales Strategies: Even Dead Fish Float

 Matt everybody can be better off and helping them helps the community.
 Remember “a rising tide lifts all boats”.
 Little did I know that her message was the big message I would pick up studying economics later as I attended college.
 Once again I learned that when it comes to the economy, when things are good “a rising tide lifts all boats.”

-fish-out.jpgIn 2008, the other half of my parent’s message started to make sense.
-My Dad is a great guy but unlike my Mom he was pretty good at keeping his mind focused on the downside of what was actually happening.
+Last year, the other half of my parents’ messages started to make sense.
+My Dad is a great guy, but unlike my Mom, he was pretty good at keeping his mind focused on the downside of what was happening.
 His message to me was a little different.
-He told me Even dead fish float.
-What he meant was when the tide rises everything moves up but not everything is a boat.
-His point was really simple, bad economies do not create weakness, bad economies expose weakness.
+He told me:

 As a sales trainer, I spend my days working with business owners who are seeing a whole new side of their business.
 The salespeople they thought were great turned out to be doing nothing more than riding the tide of a few key clients who were growing.
-The salespeople who were willing to cut a little price in the good times are getting killed now that they have nothing to fall back to other than price cutting.
+The salespeople willing to cut a little price in the good times are getting killed now that they have nothing to fall back on other than price cutting.

 Matt Nettleton